DZakh/rescript-schema/docs/rescript-usage.md

 // })
 ```

-By default **rescript-struct** silently strips unrecognized keys when parsing objects.
+By default **rescript-schema** silently strips unrecognized keys when parsing objects.
 You can change the behaviour to disallow unrecognized keys with the `S.Object.strict` function.

 ### **`Object.strip`**